feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "theText":[
     "Triggers upon the player reaching less than 35% of their max health.", "Only happens once, resetting on orgasms.",
-    "The "move": key should be empty.
+    "The "move": key should be empty."
     ]
   },